azavea/climate-change-api/statsite/README.md

 #### Create an API token

-Log in to climate Librato account.
+Log in to the climate Librato account.
+If you haven't been invited, request an invite from Hector or Andrew on Slack.

 Go to Account Settings -> API Tokens -> Generate New API Token.